 A CRYSTAL FOREST

-2. Clean your toilet paper tube of any remaining bits of paper.
-Tear the top half into strips, approximately 1" in length.
+Clean your toilet paper tube of any remaining bits of paper.
+Cut or tear the top half into strips, approximately 1″ in length.

 There is another demonstration you can do to see this process in action, although this one runs the course of several days instead of 24 hours.
 The nice thing about this demonstration is that you can use different materials to see which will generate better crystal growth.
 We used four different surfaces and were pretty surprised with the results…